EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L5_parallelised_r_analysis.md

     export MC_CORES=16

 If you have separate functions then the above approach will provide a simple method for parallelising using the resources within a single node.
-However, if your functionality is more loop based, then you may not wish to have to package this up into separate functions to parallelise.
+However, if your functionality is more loop-based, then you may not wish to have to package this up into separate functions to parallelise.

 The `foreach` package can be used to parallelise loops as well as functions.
 Consider a loop of the following form: